RoboCupAtHomeJP/iHR2024_challenge_winter/rules/ALL/sg_en.md

 6. **Bonus**: During the `Picking` and `Placing` section, the robot may face up `tiny` and/or `heavy` obstacles which are defined in the object list.

 > [!IMPORTANT]
-**New category:** Objects that do not semantically belong to any of the categories represented on the shelves should be grouped together on a new shelf.
+**New category**: Objects that do not semantically belong to any of the categories represented on the shelves should be grouped together on a new shelf.

 ## Deus ex Machina